 What is the application process?

 Begin by filling out the membership application below.
 From there, an officer with the rescue squad will reach out to you as soon as possible (this can take 1-2 weeks).
 You'll be called, texted, or emailed to come tour the squad and get to ask questions.
 Once we know you're still interested after the tour, we'll schedule a formal interview and perform a background check (limited for junior rescuers).
 If all goes well, you'll be called in for 1.5 to 3 hours of onboarding.
-Following that, you're officially a junior rescuer!
+Following that, you're officially a rescuer!

 What experience, training, and education do I need?